kubernetes/website/content/en/docs/tasks/extend-kubectl/kubectl-plugins.md

 Here are some additional cases where users invoke your plugin while providing additional flags and arguments.
 This builds upon the the `kubectl-foo-bar-baz` plugin from the scenario above.

 If you run `kubectl foo bar baz arg1 --flag=value arg2`, kubectl's plugin mechanism will first try to find the plugin with the longest possible name, which in this case would be `kubectl-foo-bar-baz-arg1`.
-Upon not finding that plugin, kubectl` then treats the last dash-separated value as an argument (`arg1` in this case), and attempts to find the next longest possible name, `kubectl-foo-bar-baz`.
+Upon not finding that plugin, kubectl then treats the last dash-separated value as an argument (`arg1` in this case), and attempts to find the next longest possible name, `kubectl-foo-bar-baz`.
-Finding a plugin with this name, kubectl then invokes that plugin, passing all args and flags after the plugin's name as arguments to the plugin process.
+Upon having found a plugin with this name, kubectl then invokes that plugin, passing all args and flags after the plugin's name as arguments to the plugin process.

 Example: